Online guide to Zambia safari tours, hotels, tour operators, attractions and things to do.

 Zambia is among the finest and best safari giving countries on the planet.
-It is home to a varied number of wildlife, many national parks, huge water bodies, culture (with welcoming people), amazing daily sunsets and seventeen waterfalls and the spectacular Victoria Falls at the border which is shared by Zambia and Zimbabwe.
+It is dwelling place for a varied number of wildlife, many national parks, huge water bodies, culture (with welcoming people), amazing daily sunsets and seventeen waterfalls and the spectacular Victoria Falls at the border which is shared by Zambia and Zimbabwe.
 Zambia safari offers more attractions and things to do there; they are listed below.

-Victoria Falls is found in the Southern part of Africa at the border of Zimbabwe and Zambia; these falls are locally known as “Mosi-oa-Tunya” which means “the smoke that thunders”.
-Victoria Falls are on River Zambezi, it is said that they are the largest falls in world with a height of 108m and a width of 1,708m.
-Since the falls are shared into two countries the upper falls are found in Zambia and lower ones in Zimbabwe, all of them have unique and magnificent views which give an unforgettable experience.
-It is believed that Victoria Falls were discovered by David Livingstone a missionary explorer and the nearby town where these falls are found is named Livingstone after this explorer.
+Victoria Falls is found in the Southern part of Africa at the border of Zimbabwe and Zambia; these falls are locally known as “Mosi-oa-Tunya” which means “the smoke that thunders.”
+The Victoria Falls are found on River Zambezi and it is believed that they could be the largest falls in world with a height of 108m and a width of 1,708m.
+Since the falls are common in two countries; the upper falls are in Zambia and lower ones in Zimbabwe, all of them have unique and magnificent views which give an extraordinary experience.
+It is said that the Victoria Falls were revealed by David Livingstone who was a missionary explorer and the nearby town where these falls are found is named Livingstone after this explorer.

 Victoria Falls can be visited between July and September, months like November and December the falls are very few since they dry to the extent that they look like canyons and between months January and May, this is a wet season and heavy rain falls so the Zambezi river is filled making it hard to watch the spectacular falls since mist formed by the water pressure is like a wall making it hard to see through.
-There is a natural pool called the ‘Devil’s pool’; it is found just around the falls, it looks frightening but it’s something one cannot miss out on.
-During the month of November the water level reduces making it easier for tourists to swim, this is one of the most amazing and unforgettable experiences one can get while here.
+There is a natural pool called the ‘Devil’s pool’; it is found just roughly at the falls, it seems terrifying but it’s something one shouldn’t miss out on.
+Throughout the month of November the water level decreases which then makes it very easy for tourists to swim, it is one of the remarkable and memorable experiences one gets when here.

 There are also other activities that can be done at the Victoria Falls such as zip lining, bungee jumping, sun set cruises, water rafting, flight tours over the falls, bridge tours among others.